Tom Vernon: The Fat Man series

 After several years working as a presenter and interviewer for BBC Radio 4, Vernon's first travelogue series was Fat Man On A Bicycle, in 1979.
-As the title implied, Vernon was obese, and the first episode followed the health tests he had to undergo before setting off on his journey, which took him from Muswell Hill, north-west London, to the Mediterranean coast of southern France.
-He was described as "bushy-bearded, weights 19 stone and wears sandals on his bare feet all year round ... furthermore, he bicycles everywhere", and described himself as "You are the shape you are.
+As the title implied, Vernon was obese, and the first episode followed the health tests he had to undergo before setting off on his journey, which took him from Muswell Hill, north London, to the Mediterranean coast of southern France.
+He was described as "bushy-bearded, weighs 19 stone and wears sandals on his bare feet all year round ... furthermore, he bicycles everywhere", and described himself as "You are the shape you are.
 There’s no point ruining your life trying to be something else".
 Vernon would repeat this journey fifteen years later for the television series Fat Man in France.

 Fat Man at Work and his first television series, Fat Man in the Kitchen, deviated from the travelogue style of the other series.
 The former featured Vernon talking to people working in factories, while the latter was a cookery programme filmed in his own kitchen in Muswell Hill, in which each edition was devoted to the cuisine of a different country.
 This was one of the first cooking programmes to be filmed outdoors.